This is a demonstration of Asciidoctor 1.5.4. And this is the preamble of this document.

 We forgot to mention in Ordered lists that you can change the numbering style.

-1. first item (yeah!)
+first item (yeah!)

-2. second item, looking so mono
+second item, looking

-3. third item, mono it is!
+third item,

 4. Wrap-up